-PROV’s Koorie Records Unit (KRU) has been established to foster awareness of records about Aboriginal people held by PROV, and aims to improve the accessibility of these records to Koorie people and the wider community.
-The KRU collaborates with Koorie community organisations such as Connecting Home Ltd, in its outreach, education and training projects.
+PROV’s Koorie Records Unit (KRU) promotes awareness of records about Aboriginal people held by PROV and NAA, and aims to improve the accessibility of these records to Koorie people and the wider community.
+The KRU collaborates with Koorie community organisations such as Link Up Victoria, the Koorie Heritage Trust and Connecting Home Ltd, in its outreach and training projects.

 My Heart Is Breaking